 Current accounts sometimes include an arranged overdraft facility that you can use to borrow a small amount in the short term if you go overdrawn.
 Keep in mind that overdrafts can carry fees and charge interest, so it's important to look at this before opening an account.

-You may be able to manage a current account online or through your bank’s secure mobile app.
+You can manage most currents account online or through secure mobile apps.
 You may also be able to set up text alerts to warn you if your balance drops below a certain level.

 Explore more: Banking terms you need to know